-- (1) If proceedings are instituted against a person for an offence or offences specified in Schedule 1, and either - (a) the proceedings do not result in the person's conviction for any such offence; or - (b) where the person is convicted of one or more of those offences - (i) the conviction or convictions concerned are quashed, or - (ii) the person is pardoned by Her Majesty in respect of the conviction or convictions concerned, the Court may, on an application by a person who held property that was realisable property, order compensation to be paid to the applicant if, having regard to all the circumstances, it considers it appropriate to make such an order.
+- (1) If proceedings are instituted against a person for an offence or offences specified in Schedule 1, and either - (a) the proceedings do not result in the person's conviction for any such offence; or - (b) where the person is convicted of one or more of those offences - (i) the conviction or convictions concerned are quashed, or - (ii) the person is pardoned by His Majesty in respect of the conviction or convictions concerned.

+the Court may, on an application by a person who held property that was realisable property, order compensation to be paid to the applicant if, having regard to all the circumstances, it considers it appropriate to make such an order.77

-- (2) The Court shall not order compensation to be paid in any case unless it is satisfied - (a) that there has been some serious default on the part of a person concerned in the investigation or prosecution of the offence or offences concerned; and - (b) that the applicant has suffered loss in consequence of anything done in relation to the property by or in pursuance of a saisie judiciaire. - (3) The Court shall not order compensation to be paid in any case where it appears to the Court that the proceedings would have been instituted or continued even if the serious default had not occurred. - (4) The amount of compensation to be paid under this Article shall be such as the Court thinks just in all the circumstances of the case. - (5) Compensation payable under this Article shall be payable out of the annual income of the States.
+(2) The Court shall not order compensation to be paid in any case unless it is satisfied -

+- (a) that there has been some serious default on the part of a person concerned in the investigation or prosecution of the offence or offences concerned; and - (b) that the applicant has suffered loss in consequence of anything done in relation to the property by or in pursuance of a saisie judiciaire. - (3) The Court shall not order compensation to be paid in any case where it appears to the Court that the proceedings would have been instituted or continued even if the serious default had not occurred. - (4) The amount of compensation to be paid under this Article shall be such as the Court thinks just in all the circumstances of the case. - (5) Compensation payable under this Article shall be payable out of the annual income of the States.

-26 Cancellation of confiscation order, and compensation, where absconder acquitted the Court shall cancel the confiscation order.
+26 Cancellation of confiscation order or instrumentalities forfeiture order, and compensation, where absconder acquitted78 the Court shall cancel the confiscation order or instrumentalities forfeiture order.79

-- (1) Where - - (a) the Court has made a confiscation order by virtue of Article 9(4) in relation to a defendant who is an absconder; and - (b) the defendant is subsequently tried for the offence or offences concerned and acquitted on all counts,
+- (1) Where - - (a) the Court has made a confiscation order or instrumentalities forfeiture order by virtue of Article 9(4) in relation to a defendant who is an absconder; and - (b) the defendant is subsequently tried for the offence or offences concerned and acquitted on all counts,

-- (2) The Court may, on the application of a person who held property that was realisable property, order compensation to be paid to the applicant if it is satisfied that the applicant has suffered loss as a result of the making of the confiscation order. - (3) The amount of compensation to be paid under this Article shall be such as the Court considers just in all the circumstances of the case.

-- (4) Provision may be made by Rules of Court for - (a) giving notice of any application under this Article; and - (b) any person appearing to the Court to be likely to be affected by any exercise of its powers under this Article to be given a reasonable opportunity to make representations to the Court. - (5) Compensation payable under this Article shall be paid out of the annual income of the States. - (6) Where the Court cancels a confiscation order under this Article, it may make such consequential or incidental order as it considers appropriate in connection with the cancellation.
+- (2) The Court may, on the application of a person who held property that was realisable property, order compensation to be paid to the applicant if it is satisfied that the applicant has suffered loss as a result of the making of the confiscation order or instrumentalities forfeiture order.80 - (3) The amount of compensation to be paid under this Article shall be such as the Court considers just in all the circumstances of the case. - (4) Provision may be made by Rules of Court for - (a) giving notice of any application under this Article; and - (b) any person appearing to the Court to be likely to be affected by any exercise of its powers under this Article to be given a reasonable opportunity to make representations to the Court. - (5) Compensation payable under this Article shall be paid out of the annual income of the States. - (6) Where the Court cancels a confiscation order or instrumentalities forfeiture order under this Article, it may make such consequential or incidental order as it considers appropriate in connection with the cancellation.81

-27 Cancellation of confiscation order, and compensation, where absconder returns
+27 Cancellation of confiscation order or instrumentalities forfeiture order, and compensation, where absconder returns82